On average students will take 5 years to complete a PhD degree.

 - Attend all BIOC 530 seminars and present one seminar a year.

-- Meet with your supervisory committee at least once a year.
+- Meet with your supervisory committee formally at least once a year and submit an annual progress report.